parismollo/Splitter/README.md

 * Underfitting is about a model that doesn't perform well even on the training data

+* It is also important to measure the precision and recall of the model, therefore we can use the f1_score that combines both.
+Clearly there is a trade-off between precision and recall, the more precise you are, more likely you are to have a low recall (false negatives), in the other hand, saying yes too often will give a lot of false positives

 ## The code

 * To make sure that our model isn't too complex, we need to use different data to train the model and to test it.